Ecwid/ecwid-api-docs/includes/_categories.md

 400 | Request parameters are malformed
 404 | Category is not found
-413 | The image file is too large (Maximum allowed size is 20Mb) 500 | Uploading of the image file failed or there was an internal server error while processing a file.
+413 | The image file is too large (Maximum allowed size is 20Mb) 422 | The uploaded file is not an image
+500 | Uploading of the image file failed or there was an internal server error while processing a file.
 On of possible reasons is image